 Once your application is approved, you will receive an email with scheduling instructions for your exam appointment.

-If you want to be fully prepared, Mometrix offers an online CRRN Prep Course.
-The course is designed to provide you with any and every resource you might want while studying.
-The CRRN Course includes:
+If you want to be fully prepared, Mometrix offers an online CRRN prep course designed to give you everything you need to succeed!

 Test Day